Points, Miles & Credit Cards

 Earning rate:

-- Earn 2X points per dollar spent on all other eligible travel purchases (like airline tickets and hotel bills).
+• Earn 2X points per dollar on all other travel purchases

-- Earn 1X point per dollar spent on all other eligible purchases.
+• Earn 1X points on all other purchases

 Welcome offer: bonus_miles_full